brucestull/examples/pipenv/create-empty-pipenv/notes/notes.md

         * The name of the directory `create-empty-pipenv-Xeso9zoU` is constructed by taking the directory name where the `pipenv install` command is executed and then adding a dash followed by a unique string `Xeso9zoU`.
         * The directory `create-empty-pipenv-Xeso9zoU` is the directory which contains all of the virtual environment's packages.

-1. Examine directory contents:
+1. **INFO:**" Use `tree /f /a` to examine directory contents:
     * `tree /f /a`

 1. Note presense of `Pipfile` and `Pipfile.lock` above.
+    * `Pipfile` is one `pipenv` configuration file for the project.
+        * This configuration file is located inside the same directory as the project code.
+        * The actual virtual environment files and packages are in a different directory noted above.
+Usually, in Windows, the parent directory of the virutal environment is `C:\Users\Bruce\.virtualenvs\`.
+    * [`Pipfile.lock`](https://pipenv.pypa.io/en/latest/basics/#pipenv-lock) is one other `pipenv`  configuration file for the project.

-1. Activate the virtual environment by using `pipenv shell`:
+1. **ACTION:** Activate the virtual environment by using `pipenv shell`:
     * `pipenv shell`
         <details>
         <summary>Sample output when the <code>pipenv shell</code> command is executed and a subshell (the virtual environment) is launched</summary>